An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 Recall that $P=\matX^n/\Gamma$ where $\Gamma$ is generated by the reflections along the facets of $P$.
 The preimage $\tilde Y$ of $Y$ in $\matX^n$ along the quotient map $\matX^n \to P$ is a codimension-1 subcomplex in $\matX^n$, and the closures of the connected components of its complement form a tessellation $T$ of $\matX^n$ that depends only on $P$ and on the seed $p$.
 See Figure \ref{Wythoffian:fig}.
 We say that $T$ is obtained from $P$ via the \emph{Wythoff construction} with seed $p$.

-If $\matX^n=\matS^n$, we can also interpret $T$ as a polyhedron $Q \subset \matR^{n+1}$ by taking the convex hull of its vertices.
+\begin{rem} If $\matX^n=\matS^n$, we interpret the tessellation $T$ as a polyhedron $Q \subset \matR^{n+1}$ by taking the convex hull of its vertices.
 In fact in this case the construction is much simpler to define: the polyhedron $Q$ is just the convex hull of the $\Gamma$-orbit of $p$.
+By construction $T$ and $Q$ have the same combinatorics. \end{rem}

 \begin{ex} The Wythoff construction extends naturally to the case where $P\subset \matH^n$ is a simplex with only one ideal vertex $v$ and the seed $p$ is positioned at $v$.
 The construction produces a tessellation $T$ of $\matH^n$ into ideal polyhedra.
-(If we allow more ideal vertices, or a different positioning for $p$, we very likely get tessellations with infinite volume polyhedra.) \end{ex}
+(If we allow more ideal vertices, or a different positioning for $p$, we very likely get tessellations with infinite volume polyhedra, and these are not allowed as tessellations here.) \end{ex}